zkCollective/zk-Harness/README.md

 zk-Harness is easily extensible and modular, which means that you should be able to integrate you own circuits with ease.
 Each framework in `framework/<framework_name>` includes a detailed description on how to add a self-developed circuit that goes beyond the standard payloads already integrated.

-### zk-Harness architecture and add support for a new framework
+### zk-Harness architecture and add support for new frameworks

 See [ARCHITECTURE.md](ARCHITECTURE.md)